ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 # type-css-modules

-_Generate declaration files for CSS modules_ (independent of JavaScript framework)
+_Generate declaration files for CSS modules_

 1. [Why use this package?](#why-use-this-package)
 1. [How to use this package?](#how-to-use-this-package)